corpbob/istio-telemetry-demo/README.md

+# Using Istio Service Mesh, Prometheus and Grafana, and Kiali for Microservices on OpenShift

-# This is a demo on how to detect microservice problems using Istio, Prometheus and Grafana
+This is a demo on how to detect microservice problems using Istio, Prometheus and Grafana

 - Details to be published in a blog